-- Be Mindful of Calcium.
 I’m a stickler for calcium because people in my family have Osteoporosis.
-I’ve written articles on bone health for runners, but let me stress again how important calcium is for athletes.
-You are putting stress on your bones on a daily basis, so calcium is needed to keep the bones strong throughout the lifespan.
-Since vegans don’t eat dairy foods, they should incorporate these plant-based sources of calcium into all of their meals:
+I’ve written about bone health for runners, but let me stress again how important calcium is for athletes.
+You put stress on your bones on a daily basis, so calcium is necessary to keep the bones strong throughout the lifespan.

 - Green vegetables, such as kale, broccoli, bok choy, turnip greens and spinach

 - Soy products, such as tofu or soy milk

 - 100% Orange juice and cereals that are fortified with calcium